 Exclusive!
 Brokpa Cultural Program

-This all has the blessing of the local lama to ensure that the sanctity of anything religious is protected by prayer and ritual.
+As in Ugen Choling, we will seek the services of a local lama to ensure that the sanctity of anything religious is protected by prayer and ritual.
 The Brokpas are yak herders from this remote region and have a language, culture and lifestyle that is unique even in Bhutan.
 An example of cultural uniqueness is the burial process--the body of the deceased is hacked to pieces and allowed to float down the river to be eaten by scavengers.
-Also, the dating process is something that young suitors call “night hunting”--we’ll try to get to the bottom of that when we meet them in Phongmey.
+Also, the dating process is something that young suitors call "night hunting"--we'll try to get to the bottom of that when we meet them in Phongmey.